June 15, 2023

 There are approximately 347.3 billion emails sent around the world each day, so your email campaigns are competing in an already crowded inbox.
 An overly flashy email with long blocks of copy won’t hold your audience’s attention for long; people generally want content that’s easily skimmable with design elements that load quickly.

-4. Place the most relevant content above-the-fold
+4. Place the most relevant content above the fold

 Above-the-fold describes what readers see before they scroll further down the page.
 Though they’re likely to continue scrolling to explore the rest of your content, about 57% of their viewing time will be spent above the fold.
 If you’re sharing a lot of information, the best practice for email marketing is to direct attention to your most noteworthy messaging and CTA by putting it at the top.